 If your concern is more about chipped teeth, then getting veneers will improve your smile while also helping to protect and strengthen your teeth.
 These chips if left untreated could lead to bigger cracks so it is not just an aesthetic problem.
 Veneers last longer than bonding and provide a superior appearance.

 Veneers are a thin shell made out of porcelain or composite material.
 They are custom made and cemented to the front side of the tooth.
-Besides chipped teeth, a veneer can be used to treat other dental conditions such as a slightly crooked tooth, discolored teeth, or even to cover spaces in between the teeth.
+Besides chipped teeth, a veneer can be used to treat other dental conditions such as a slightly crooked tooth, discolored teeth, or even to cover spaces

 Before inserting veneers, your dentist will take an impression of your tooth, then buff the tooth before cementing the veneer in place.
 A beam of light helps harden the cement, which secures the veneer to your tooth.
 All of this can be done with only mild anesthetic and very little time out of your busy schedule.